Aliases for MAK Gene

 Previous GeneCards Identifiers for MAK Gene

 The product of this gene is a serine/threonine protein kinase related to kinases involved in cell cycle regulation.
-It is expressed almost exclusively in the testis, primarily in germ cells.
 Studies of the mouse and rat homologs have localized the kinase to the chromosomes during meiosis in spermatogenesis, specifically to the synaptonemal complex that exists while homologous chromosomes are paired.
-There is, however, a study of the mouse homolog that has identified high levels of expression in developing sensory epithelia so its function may be more generalized.
-Three transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2011]
+Mutations in this gene have been associated with ciliary defects resulting in retinitis pigmentosa 62.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2016]

 GeneCards Summary for MAK Gene

-MAK (Male Germ Cell-Associated Kinase) is a Protein Coding gene.
-Diseases associated with MAK include mak-related retinitis pigmentosa and retinitis pigmentosa 62.
+MAK (Male Germ Cell Associated Kinase) is a Protein Coding gene.
+Diseases associated with MAK include retinitis pigmentosa 62 and mak-related retinitis pigmentosa.
 Among its related pathways are Coregulation of Androgen receptor activity.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MOK.

 UniProtKB/Swiss-Prot for MAK Gene